 One-story houses built on a concrete slab directly on the soil tend to be more vulnerable to foundation problems.
 This is especially true of homes that are surrounded by many trees and watered flower beds because the recurring wet/dry cycles cause the soil to expand and shrink.
 However, homes with basements are less susceptible to these issues because their footings are deeper in the ground where soil is more stable.
 Likewise, two-story homes are less affected because they are constructed to hold more weight.

-If you notice any of the above signs around your home, contact an expert at Ram Jack of Texas for an inspection.
+If you notice any of the above signs around your home, contact a San Antonio expert at Ram Jack Texas - Central/South for an inspection.
 Foundation issues don’t go away on their own, and it’s better to address the problem sooner rather than later.